 After a hard day’s work, it’s always a good thing to lie on a soft and comfortable mattress.
 It gives us relaxation and allergies—what?
 Yes, that’s right.
 Behind the soft exterior of mattresses are actually 100 000 to 10 million allergy-inducing dust mites.
+We’ll share useful tips for mattress cleaning.

 Apart from this, mattresses also endure our decade’s worth of dirt, drool, dead skin, and sweat.
 Gross right?
 But, more than being disgusting, these things encourage microbial growth, including the pathogenic ones.